 With countless payment apps available on your laptop, tablet, and smartphone, choosing the right one can be challenging.

 With this technology, it is easier than ever to reimburse a friend for covering half a check or pay your roommate for shared groceries.
 Whatever your need might be, there’s definitely an app for that.

-So if you’re looking for the cheapest way to send money, which one should you choose?
+So if you’re looking for the best way to send money, which one should you choose?
 We’ll show you how to make a quick and hassle-free online money transfer.
 Additionally, we’ve reviewed the best money transfer services.

 How can I send money instantly?